 I was unable to form relationships and attachments.
 I developed ineffective coping skills that only addressed immediate concerns, with no thought to future consequences.
 I saw no point in planning anything and had no aspirations or motivation to move forward with my life.
 As if through a fog of numbing surrealism, I managed to work, maintain an emotionally detached social life, and move robotically forward through my life.

-Any hope of enjoyment was met with fear of loss; any hope of attachment to another held suspicion of loss; any attempts by others to get close to me were met with indifference, as I struggled to hide my shameful secret and feelings of guilt for not having been able to save my father’s life, for not having been important enough for him to have remained alive.
+Any hope of enjoyment was met with fear of loss; any hope of attachment to another held suspicion of failure; any attempts by others to get close to me were met with indifference as I struggled to hide my shameful secret and feelings of guilt for not having been able to save my father’s life, for not having been important enough for him to have remained alive.
 Yet life moved forward, and I reluctantly and suspiciously moved along beside it as a voyeur, rather than with it, as a willing participant.

 After two, five, seventeen years, I did not possess the knowledge or awareness to realize or even understand the concept of lifelong grief and its permanent scar on my life.
 I imagined that I had put the matter behind me, and had "handled it all just fine, thank you very much."